Rangers to disclose kit sales after Hummel sues for £9.5m – Daily Business

 It is understood the claim relates to shops on Argyle Street in Glasgow and in Belfast, as well as online.

-The case comes in the wake of Rangers signing a deal with the Andy Murray-backed sportswear clothing company Castore in May 2020.
+The case comes in the wake of Rangers signing a £20m five-year deal with the Andy Murray-backed sportswear clothing company Castore in May 2020.

-Lawyers for Elite say this breached a £20m contract signed in 2018 which allowed Hummel to supply kits to the Glasgow giants for a five-year period.
+Lawyers for Elite say this breached a contract signed in 2018 which allowed Hummel to supply kits to the Glasgow giants.

+In October 2018 it was ruled Rangers breached the terms of an agreement made with a company in the Sports Direct group.
+In that judgment Mr Justice Teare ruled the club made a new deal with Elite Sports Ltd, thought to be worth £10m, without giving Sports Direct a chance to match it.

-David Thomson KC told Lord Braid: “It is the pursuer’s case that the rug was effectively pulled from under them.
+“It is the pursuer’s case that the rug was effectively pulled from under them.
 It is clear that Rangers entered into an agreement which they didn’t perform.

 “The amount being sought is currently based on an estimation of sales.
 If the relevant figures are produced it will allow the claim to be more specific.